 It was on day two that we saw the Northern Lights.
 I’ve written all about it in this post, which also has lots of tips for seeing the Northern Lights.
 In short, it was incredible, and goes down as one of the best things I’ve ever experienced.
 We didn’t go on any sort of special tour to see the lights, but simply walked down to the middle of the frozen lake beside our hotel.

-Visiting a reindeer farm
+Visit a reindeer farm

 Reindeer are an iconic part of Lapland, adding to its fairytale image.
 They’re beautiful creatures, and we enjoyed a lovely morning visiting Jaakkola reindeer farm.
 The visit included a 20-minute sleigh ride, the opportunity to feed the reindeer, and a short presentation about the reindeer, the farm and its history.
 This would be a particularly magical thing to do with children, although us big kids loved it too.